UKHomeOffice/engineering-guidance-and-standards/docs/principles/work-in-the-open.md

 - Make your documentation, artefacts and code easily discoverable for other teams
 - Follow central government and Home Office guidance on open and closed source code
 - Build more secure applications by reducing reliance on 'security by obscurity'
-- Encourage review of work by wider communities, and welcome their feedback and contribution
+- Encourage reviews of work by wider communities, and welcome feedback and contributions

 ---